MbinOrg/mbin/docs/03-contributing/03-project-overview.md

     - `src/Schema` - some OpenAPI schemas are stored here
     - `src/Security` - everything related to authentication and authorization should be stored here, that includes OAuth providers
     - `src/Service` - every service should be stored here.
 A service should be something that manipulates data or is checking for visibility, etc.
-    - `src/Twig` - the php code related to twig is stored here.
+    - `src/Twig` - the PHP code related to Twig is stored here.
 That includes runtime extensions and component classes.
     - `src/Utils` - some general utils
     - `src/Validator`
-- `templates` - the twig folder.
-All twig files are stored in here.
+- `templates` - the Twig folder.
+All Twig files are stored in here.
 - `tests` - everything relating to testing is stored here.
 - `translations` - self-explanatory.